Khandarui Garh Raj: History

 During the reign of Gajapati Raja Harichandan Mukundadev, the Telengi Raja was appointed as a feudal lord of the Turkachour Pargana.
-When the Turkachour Samanta Raja rebelled by refusing to pay taxes to Harichandan for a long time, the King Mukundadeva sent his general Krishnadas Singha, a Mahishya by caste, to suppress the Telengi Raja.
+When the Turkachour Samanta Raja rebelled by refusing to pay taxes to Harichandan for a long time, the Raja Mukunda Deva sent his Samanta, Krishnadas Singha, a Mahishya by caste, to suppress the Telengi Raja.
 General Krishnadas with great martial skill defeated the Telengi Raja.
 He cut off his head and presented it to Raja Mukundadev as a gift.
 Impressed by his bravery Harichandan Mukundadev appointed his General Krishnadas Singha as the new Samanta of Turkachour Pargana.
 Presenting him, with the Royal title of "Gajendra Mohapatra".

 Krishnadas's grandson, Raja Rajballabh Singha Gajendra Mohapatra, was invited to the Mughal Court at Delhi, and was presented with a royal firman by the Shah Shuja, the Diwan of Bengal, Rajballabh's grandson, Jashodanandan Singha Gajendra Mohapatra was the Raja of Turka, when the East India Company took over Medinipur.
 Furthermore, he was also recognised as the successor to the throne of the Birkul Raj maternally.

+Raja Kali Prasanna Singha Gajendra Mohapatra of Khandruigarh Raj.

+Raja Kali Prasanna Singha Gajendra Mohapatra ascended the throne of Turka in the 1880s.
+During this time, Midnapore district became the hotbed for the Indian independence movement.
+The Raja also actively involved himself in the movement.
+In 1903, he was among the two persons from Midnapore to have attended the session of the Indian National Congress being held in Madras.
+He also actively helped his nephew, the stalwart revolutionary, Hemchandra Kanungo to gather funds for his journey and sojourn to learn the techniques of revolution, in Europe, more specifically in Paris and London.

+The Raja became involved in the movement to such an extent that in the aftermath of the Alipore bomb case, his name emerged along with the names of many other prominent personalities of the district in the list of conspirators of the Midnapore conspiracy case.
+But fortunately enough, Lord Sinha, the then Advocate-General of Bengal withdrew the case, and Kali Prasanna was held to be absolved of the supposed offence against the British Raj.

+The revolutionary Hemchandra Kanungo was maternally related to the family.
+His mother Komal Kamini Debi was the sister of Raja Kali Prasanna Singha Gajendra Mohapatra.
+As a result of which Hemchandra spent a part of his childhood in the Turkagarh estate, a time about which he wrote in his books on the revolutionary movement.
+Later, after laying the foundations of the Medinipur branch of the Anushilan Samiti, he used the Palace grounds for training of the revolutionaries.
+Some of the revolutionaries who visited the Palace grounds being Khudiram Bose, Kanailal Dutta, and Satyendranath Basu.